nathanbronson/AmorphousNeuralNetwork/README.md

 a neural framework that knows no bounds

 ## About
 AmorphousNeuralNetwork (`ANN`) is a basic attempt at a neural framework that transcends the layers and operations common to conventional neural networks.
 It uses a non-hierarchical node-based architecture.
 Each node uses only simple logic and an output action potential to communicate with other nodes.
-In their composition, a network, they are meant to approximate a given function based, which they learn from training data.
+Composed to make a network, nodes are meant to approximate a function from training data.

 This codebase includes the code for a `Node`, `Network`, a few simple `Datasets`, and some training protocols.
 It also includes utilities to facilitate and visualize implementations using the framework.